sheilaanguiano/notes/java-masterclass.md

 ### Introduction to Classes and Objects
 Object oriented programming is a way to model real world objects, as software objects, which contain both data and code.
 It's sometimes called class based programming.
 Class based programming starts with classes, which become the blue prints for objects

-Obhects have 2 major components:
+Objects have 2 major components:
 - State : Characteristics about the item that can describe it.
 - Behavior: Actions that can be perfomed by the objects, or upon the object